 Your next stop should be Torres del Paine, one of the most stunning reserves for multiday hikes.
 You’ll see wildlife, camp in beautiful places, and enjoy some stunning glaciers.

-Take the bus to the biggest glaciers outside the poles next: the Perito Moreno.
+Continue this amazing backpacking in South America route by taking the bus to the biggest glaciers outside the poles next: the Perito Moreno.
 There is not much else to do in the area, so don’t stay too long and just focus on a trip to the glacier.